26 Ways to Make Money From Your Small Farm

 1. Grow Gourmet and Medicinal Mushrooms

 Growing mushrooms can be very lucrative.
 However, I recommend that you opt for specialist types of mushrooms if you're looking into cultivation.
 There is more money to be made from growing ones for medicinal use or the restaurant market.
-Depending on the type of mushroom you choose, you could harvest some in just 15 weeks, with a yield of up to 4 lbs. per square foot.
+Trying to compete with the supermarket on button mushrooms wouldn't be an option unless your pricing or quality is better.
+Depending on the type of mushroom you choose to grow, you could harvest some in just 15 weeks, with a yield of up to 4 lbs. per square foot.

 - Prior to harvest, contact local restaurants and take orders from them for a quick sale.